 Similar Breeds to the Chinese Hamster

-If you like the idea of owning a hamster but are concerned a Chinese hamster may be too small or short-lived for you, here are some other breeds you may like:
+If you like the idea of owning a hamster but are concerned a Chinese hamster may be too small or short-lived for you, check some other breeds you may like:

 Otherwise, check out our other hamster profiles to help you choose your next pet.